3C4D/SITE/src/content/blog/writeup_thm_summit.md

   height="400"
 />

 The only information we have at this point to identify this malware is its hash.
-We can make a rule in the `Manage Hashes` tool :
+We can make a detection rule in the `Manage Hashes` tool :
 <Image
   src="/writeup_thm_summit/image3.png"
   alt="hash1"